heychrisek/stock-items/README.md

 This is a business inventory front end, built using React components and Redux state management.
 It enables a business owner to view all existing stock items and add new items to the inventory.

-The project is simply a front end (non-persistent) implementation, but the addition of `redux-thunk` and some async actions would enable it to persist and hydrate with a remote server.
+The project is simply a front end implementation (non-persistent), but the addition of `redux-thunk` and async actions would enable it to persist and hydrate with a remote server.

 ![add_item.gif](https://s12.postimg.org/i8jr4oid9/add_item.gif)